christian-kth/srp-bot/README.md

 # srp-bot
-Bot to fetch server status of AC game servers.
-Will update every 60 seconds
+Bot to fetch server status of AC game servers and display stracker leaderboards.

+Will update server info every minute and leaderboards every five minutes

 ## Setting it up